Helen M. Gougar: Lawyer and women's suffrage advocate

 Gougar began her public life as a temperance advocate.
 She claimed to have joined the women's suffrage movement after concluding that attaining voting rights for women would be an effective way to resolve issues for victims of domestic violence.

 Following her attendance at the annual convention of the National American Women Suffrage Association in 1881, Gougar returned to Indiana and began lobbying for passage of legislation allowing women to vote.
 She appeared before members of the Indiana General Assembly in February 1881 to urge them to support a bill allowing women to vote in national elections, but it failed to pass.
 A subsequent amendment to the Indiana constitution passed in the Indiana House of Representatives and the Indiana Senate in 1881, but it failed to pass during the 1883 legislative session, a requirement before it could become a state law.

-Gougar also campaigned for state and national political candidates in an effort to elect politicians who supported passage of women's suffrage and temperance legislation.
-In the 1882 elections in Indiana she campaigned for Republicans who supported women's suffrage, but most of them were defeated by Democratic opponents.
+Gougar also campaigned for state and national political candidates to elect politicians who supported passage of women's suffrage and temperance legislation.
+In the 1882 Indiana elections she campaigned for Republicans who supported women's suffrage, but most of them were defeated by Democratic opponents.
 Gougar had more success in securing municipal voting rights for women elsewhere.
 In 1884 she traveled to Kansas to lead an effort to draft a municipal suffrage bill.
 Introduced in the Kansas legislature in 1885, it became a state law in 1887.